Viana Do Castelo The North, Portugal Travel Guide

 Viana's nightlife focuses more on cozy cafes and bars where you can enjoy a drink and conversation.

-Bars generally stay open until 1-2 AM on weekdays, later on weekends.
+Bars generally are open up to 1-2 AM on weekdays, later on weekends.
 Clubs may remain open until 4 AM or later.

-During the summer months and major festivals, the city center and riverside areas become more lively in the evenings with outdoor seating and events.
+During the summer months and major festivals, the city center and riverside areas become more lively in the evenings with open-air seating and events.

 Seek out venues that offer Fado, Portugal's soulful traditional music, for an intimate and authentic cultural evening.